 What can I use this artwork for?

-Each download can be used in as many personal use projects as desired.
+Each download can be used in as many personal/home use projects as desired.
 There are limitations on commercial uses.
-Please refer to our Limited Use License Agreement for details.
+Please refer to my Limited Use License Agreement for details.

 Do you give back?